Rural home internet

 Get the unlimited data you need for more surfing and more streaming.

-- High speed Wi-Fi that lets you connect multiple devices
+Enjoy the high speed Wi-Fi you need that lets you connect to multiple devices at once.

 Is TELUS High Speed Internet with Smart Hub available where you live?

-- Your service location is where your Smart Hub’s fixed internet connection is located.
+Enter your service location as the place where your Smart Hub’s fixed internet connection would be located.

 Qualification for TELUS High Speed Internet with Smarthub: